rafaqz/FieldDefaults.jl/README.md

 2
 ```

 It has a similar outcome (though entirely difference mechanism) to Parameters.jl.
-It has some limitations: presently it only adds an Outside constructor, and defaults can't use the other default values.
+It has some limitations: presently it only adds an outside constructor, and defaults can't use the other default values.

 But it has some other nice features.